stacks-network/stacks/blockstack-vs-namecoin.md

 #### Blockchain Layering

 Blockstack and Namecoin differ in how the domain name system is operated.
 Namecoin DNS is operated by nodes of a cryptocurrency called Namecoin, which is a fork of Bitcoin that requires it's own separate blockchain.
 Blockstack DNS, meanwhile, has a portable architecture.
 It is designed to be able to read and write data to *any* blockchain and the logic for operating the domain name system is decoupled from the logic of the underlying blockchain.
 This allows one to run Blockstack DNS on the most secure blockchain.
 While this is currently the Bitcoin blockchain, Blockstore DNS and all of the network's state can be seamlessly ported to another blockchain if it ever makes sense to do so.
-Blockstack also has support for creating namespaces with a pre-instantiated list of names (to facilitate migration of a namespace from another DNS system, like ICANN DNS).

 #### Storage Models